 READ ALSO: Ferragosto: Why the long August holidays are untouchable for Italians

-The height of the ferie is August 15th, or Ferragosto - a summer festival that dates all the way back to Roman times.
-If it falls mid-week, expect the few Italians still at work to fare il ponte - 'make the bridge' - by making a long weekend of it.
+If it falls mid-week, expect the few Italians still at work to fare il ponte - 'make the bridge' - by making a long weekend out of it.

 Spiaggia

-Once you've put up your (physical or email) chiuso per ferie sign, it's time to hightail it out of the city and in all likelihood head straight down to the spiaggia, the beach.
+Once you've put up your (physical or email) chiuso per ferie sign, it's time to hightail it out of the city and in all likelihood head straight down to the spiaggia (the beach).

 More than half of Italy's coastline is privatised, so you'll need to decide whether you want to fork out for an ombrellone (beach umbrella) and lettino (sunbed) at a beach club, or find a stretch of sabbia (sand) where you can set down your towel for free.

 Once you're installed in your accommodation and have found your spot on the beach, you can godersi un po' di mare - enjoy a little bit of sea, as Italians say.
-Just be prepared to share the beach with most of the rest of Italy if you go during August.
+Just be prepared to share the beach with most of the rest of Italy if you go in August.

 Tormentone dell'estate